Morniak/degenesis-data-dump/README.md

 Degenesis® is TM SIXMOREVODKA Studio GmbH.
 All rights reserved.
 This is a 100% non-profit community fanwork project.
 Before using the data in this repository, please make sure you usage is permited by the SIXMOREVODKA & DEGENESIS fan work policy.

+If you like my work, consider [making a donation](https://degenesis.com/support-us) to SIXMOREVODKA.

 ## Icons

 - `all-icons-urls.txt`: A list of all the icon pages urls.
 One url peer page, 253 lines.